El-Dorado17/javascript-practice/README.md

 # javascript-practice
 A repository used for deepening my JS fundamentals.
-Also used to test the git process on my new machine.
+Also used to test the git processes on my new machine.